 Lemon juice is acidic, but not acidic enough to remove even the softest pearly penile papule.
 Using any form of topical cream that promises to be acidic is also inappropriate to put onto your penis, or your skin generally.
 Don’t do it.

 Topical treatments for pearly penile papule removal do not work.
-We have the best, permanent removal strategy for pearly penile papules: a laser.
+We have the best removal strategy for pearly penile papules: a laser.
 Visit our Melbourne clinic for your safe, effective, quick pearly penile papule removal.

 Other treatments for men